aaliyahs9023/apcsa-freedom-project/entries/entry04.md

 <p>
 In class it's been emphasized how important it is to take notes because we won't remember everything.
 I feel like this is especially true for me because I frequently forget what I learn even when it's recent.
+This has helped me realize how important it is to actually keep track of our successes and what we do on a weekly basis.
+While it's not always all of us that write down the notes its helpful when one of our groupmates writes down our progress.
+It helps us keep track of what we have done and what actually needs to be done.